littleli/mandrill-tiny/README.md

 * create instance of JsonHandler of your choice
 * create instance of HttpHandler of your choice
-* create instance of MandrillServiceFactory and pass your API key to it
+* create instance of MandrillServiceFactory and pass your API key, your JsonHandler and HttpHandler
-* ask for the implementation of service described as static inner interface from the Category class
+* ask for the implementation of service described as static inner interface of the Category class
-* use the calls as needed
+* use the calls as you will

-TODO
+todo
 ----

-Library is almost finished, but I would like to introduce few additional Builder classes just to increse comfort with Structs and StructArrays when creating specific Structs like recipient(list) and so on.
+* library is almost finished, but I would like to introduce few additional Builder classes just to increse comfort with Structs and StructArrays when creating specific Structs like recipient(list) and so on

-Contribute
+* make it's path to Maven Central repository

+contribute
 ----------

-Don't hesitate to write me, send patches or contact me.
-I'm keen to ideas.
+Don't hesitate to contact me, send patches or so.
+I'm keen to new ideas.

-License
+license
 -------

 This library uses LGPL v3 license.
 You can use it without limitations if you use it as it is for both free and commercial use.
-You can fork, it's completely fine, but please make your fork public.
+Feel free to fork, it's completely fine, but please keep your fork public.
 Thank you.